4Q-s-r-o/ota_update/README.md

 On Android it downloads the file (with progress reporting) and triggers app installation intent.\
 On iOS it opens safari with specified ipa url. (not yet functioning)

+## Migrating to 5.0.0+
+This update removes legacy support for flutter android embedding v1.
+No one should be affected now.
+In a rare event you are still using old ombedding, plese consider upgrading to v2.

 ## Migrating to 4.0.0+
 This update solves many problems arising from using android download manager and saving to external downloads folder.